smart-on-fhir/cumulus-library/docs/core-study-details.md

 from EHRs, but are not guaranteed to be populated, so consult with your research partners if you are authoring a study using some of these data elements.

+## Completion tracking

+If not all the resources for a given encounter are loaded into the database yet, that encounter is considered "incomplete" and may be left out of the core tables.

+You can see which encounters were ignored as incomplete by examining the `core__incomplete_encounters` table which holds the ID of all incomplete encounters.

+Usually, you can resolve this by running the ETL process again for the encounters, making sure to include all associated resources.

 ## core count tables